 The black swan theory: What it is, and how to use it

-The man who coined the black swan theory, Nassim Nicholas Taleb, said there were three key ingredients that contributed to such an event: it is so rare that no one could have even anticipated it, its effects are catastrophic, and it is regarded as predictable in hindsight.
+Why?
+Well, the man who coined the black swan theory in 2007, Nassim Nicholas Taleb, said there were three key ingredients that contributed to such an event: it is so rare that no one could have even anticipated it, its effects are catastrophic, and it is regarded as predictable in hindsight.

 Black swan event examples

 Ironically, Taleb wrote his book about the black swan theory a year before an event that illustrated his point perfectly: the 2008 financial crisis.
-It was a downturn so big that Lehman Brothers made the largest bankruptcy filing in history — with 25,000 people losing their jobs and $46 billion of the institution’s market value vanishing.
-The impact was also felt across the global equity markets, with $10 trillion wiped out.
-When it comes to black swan events, this recession ticked all of the boxes: no one could have anticipated Lehman Brothers collapsing, the economic ramifications were massive, and experts now argue that the warning signs were in place before disaster struck.
+It was a downturn so big that Lehman Brothers made the largest bankruptcy filing in history – with 25,000 people losing their jobs and $46bn of the institution’s market value vanishing.
+The impact was also felt across the global equity markets, with $10trn wiped out.
+If you want black swan theory explained, this recession ticks all of the boxes: no one could have anticipated Lehman Brothers collapsing, the economic ramifications were massive, and experts now argue that the warning signs were in place before disaster struck.

 Black swan events can also be political – and results such as Trump’s victory in the 2016 presidential election, not to mention the UK voting to leave the European Union that same year – could be interpreted as falling nicely into the black swan theory.
 Even personal matters, such as losing a loved one in a freak accident, apply.

 It is also worth bearing in mind that the black swan theory isn’t confined to negative events.
-JK Rowling, who wrote her Harry Potter series in cafés while on welfare and suffered countless rejections from publishers, had her own black swan event when her wizarding world captured the imagination of millions of people, and she now has an estimated net worth of $920 billion.
+JK Rowling, who wrote her Harry Potter series in cafés while on welfare and suffered countless rejections from publishers, had her own black swan event when her wizarding world captured the imagination of millions of people, and she now has an estimated net worth of £820m ($1.12bn).

 The man who invented the black swan theory

-He also used a witty example to show that surprise events depend on a person’s perspective or position.
+Taleb also used a witty example to show that surprise events depend on a person’s perspective or position.
 Whereas being slaughtered for Thanksgiving would be a black swan event for a turkey, it wouldn’t be for the butcher doing the killing.
-Tying into the point of enforcing preventative measures, Taleb says the goal is to “avoid being the turkey.”
+Tying into the point of enforcing preventative measures, Taleb says the goal is to “avoid being the turkey”.

-From an investment standpoint, there are several ways to capitalize on black swan events and prevent portfolios from suffering catastrophic losses when they occur.
+From an investment standpoint, there are several ways to capitalise on black swan events and prevent portfolios from suffering catastrophic losses when they occur.
 These tips include: